 Philosophy majors must take at least 99 units of philosophy courses during their four years as undergraduates.
 These must include 18 units of Pl 90 ab, to be taken in any two consecutive terms in the senior year.
-The 99 units may include nine units of either Hum/Pl 8 or Hum/Pl 9, nine units of Pl 98, and up to 18 units of study in related disciplines.
+The 99 units may include nine units of either Hum/Pl 8 or Hum/Pl 9, nine units of Pl 98, and up to 18 units of study in related disciplines, such as history of science, logic, physics, math, psychology, or biology.

+The courses in the philosophy option concentrate on three areas: philosophy of science; philosophy of mind, brain, and behavior; and moral and political philosophy.
+Students may choose to specialize in one of these areas, but broader courses of study are also encouraged.
 Depending on their interests, philosophy majors may be required by the option representative or their advisers to take up to 18 units in one or more related areas.
 For example, students writing on political philosophy or philosophy of neuroscience will be expected to have the appropriate political science or neuroscience background.
 Students whose primary interest lies in the philosophy of science-particularly in the philosophy of particular sciences such as physics or biology-will have their intellectual interests best served by taking classes in both the history and philosophy of science.
-Such students are encouraged to pursue the HPS option; or, if they choose the philosophy option, they may be required to take some history of science courses toward their 99-unit requirement.
+Such students are encouraged to pursue the HPS option; or, if they choose the philosophy option, they may be required to take some history of science courses toward their 99unit requirement.